 The FHS was initially developed to address undercoverage of charter and headboats in the CHTS.
-The survey was initiated as a pilot project in 1997, then referred to as the 'Charter Boat Survey', and was only conducted in Gulf of Mexico states (Florida, Alabama, Mississippi and Louisiana).
+The survey was initiated as a pilot project in 1997, then referred to as the 'Charter Boat Survey', and was only conducted in Gulf states (Florida, Alabama, Mississippi and Louisiana).
 This Gulf FHS became official in 2000 for estimating charter boat fishing effort, and in that year, research was undertaken on expanding it as a method for both charter and headboat effort.
 In 2003, the current version of the FHS started being implemented along the Atlantic Coast.

-The only significant change to the FHS since its initiation was in the estimation methods developed to integrate the FHS and VTR data into the Atlantic for-hire estimates; the dual-frame estimation methodology was first implemented in 2004.
+The only significant design change to the FHS since its initiation was in the estimation methods developed to integrate the FHS and VTR data into the Atlantic for-hire estimates; the dual-frame estimation methodology was first implemented in 2004.
 Initially, VTR data was used only for the annual estimates due to concern over some late submissions from captains that could not be incorporated into the wave estimates.
 At the end of each year, the VTR data was integrated with the FHS data to produce an annual for-hire effort estimate, but then also was used retroactively to re-estimate that year's wave estimates.
-However, this re-estimation led to large changes to the for-hire effort estimates at the end of each year, so the methods were changed in May of 2017 to use the VTR for all initial wave estimates as well as for the annual estimates.
-The change in methods better maintains consistency of the wave and annual estimates, although the effects of late submissions on the wave estimates are still being examined.
+However, this re-estimation led to large changes to the for-hire effort estimates at the end of each year, so the methods were changed in May of 2017 to use the VTR data for all initial wave estimates as well as for the annual estimates.
+The change in methods better maintains consistency of the wave and annual estimates.